A model of a missile with a homing system

 plot!( guidefont=font(8), size=(600,400), xlabel="X[м]", ylabel="Z [м]" )

-It is now easy to run the model for any set of input conditions and study its performance.
+Now it is easy to run the model for any set of input conditions and study its operation.

-We have implemented a relatively complex model of a missile targeting system and traced its trajectory.
+We have implemented a relatively complex model of the missile guidance system and traced its trajectory.